Henry Percy, 6th Earl of Northumberland: Later life

-Northumberland died on 29 June 1537, and was buried in St Augustin's Church, now the site of St John at Hackney parish church.
+Northumberland died on 30 June 1537 and was buried in St Augustin's Church, now the site of St John at Hackney parish church.
+Writing in the early seventeenth century, the antiquarian John Weever recorded Percy's original epitaph in the church, which read: 'Here lieth interred, Henry lord Percy, earl of Northumberland, knight of the most honourable order of the Garter, who died in this town the last of June 1537, the 29th of HEN VIII.'
 A (presumed Victorian era) memorial plaque was discovered during the 2020 refurbishment of St John at Hackney, and was re-installed inside the church.

 Family

 He married, in 1524, Mary Talbot, daughter of George, 4th Earl of Shrewsbury, but left no surviving issue.
 They did have one known child, stillborn on April 1529 at the home of the earl of Shrewsbury, where Mary had gone to escape her husband.
 The earldom fell into abeyance on his death, but was revived in favour of his nephew Thomas.
 His widow lived until 1572.

 Northumberland's two brothers, Sir Thomas and Sir Ingelram Percy, took an active part in the management of his estates.
 They were both leaders of the Pilgrimage of Grace.
 Both were arrested.
 Sir Thomas was attainted and executed in 1537.
 His sons succeeded to the earldom: Thomas as seventh earl and Henry as eighth earl.
 Sir Ingelram Percy was confined in the Beauchamp Tower, where his name is to be seen cut in the stone.
 He was soon liberated, went abroad into exile, and died June 30 1537.
 He left an out-of-wedlock daughter, Isabel, who, in 1544, married Henry Tempest of Broughton.